YU000jp/logseq-plugin-short-namespaces/readme.md

 # Logseq Plugin: *Short Namespaces* 🍰

-- This plugin is providing abbreviated representation for namespaces (hierarchy).
+- Provides abbreviated representation for namespaces (hierarchy).

 > This plugin still has room for improvement.
 Please let me know if you encounter any issues or have any ideas for enhancement.